QuantEcon/lecture-python-advanced/source/rst/BCG_incomplete_mkts.rst

 6. Repeat the above analyses for :math:`b^{**} = b^* + e`.

-To conduct the above procedures, we create a function ``off_eq_check`` thatinputs the BCG model instance parameters, equilibrium capital :math:`k^*` and debt :math:`b^*`, and a perturbation of debt :math:`e`.
+To conduct the above procedures, we create a function ``off_eq_check`` that inputs the BCG model instance parameters, equilibrium capital :math:`k^*` and debt :math:`b^*`, and a perturbation of debt :math:`e`.

 The function outputs the fixed point firm values :math:`V^{**}`, prices